 As with any experience abroad, if you volunteer you develop new perspectives and knowledge.
 Yet, volunteering is different than travel or study abroad because of the direct ways you interact and learn from locals.
 The experience of living and working together offers a deeper understanding of how interconnected we all are and how we all really need to listen and learn from each other.

 There are a wide variety of programs offering volunteer opportunities — and a wide variety of options, including length, cost, pre- and post-program support, and more.
 Some programs run for a week or two, while others are offered from 12 weeks to a year (or longer, such as Peace Corps).
 The costs of volunteer programs range widely, as well — from a minimal or low-cost experience to a more extensive and inclusive opportunity with broad, in-country support.
 The costs are directly related to the amount of program support provided, including housing, meals, training, insurance, etc. You should research very carefully and determine your needs.
 You should think about what you hope to gain from your volunteering experience before choosing a program to ensure the best fit.

-Finally — and this is becoming an important consideration for many more volunteers recently — you should research programs and ask alumni in order to ensure that the program you choose meets your expectations in terms of meeting the needs of locals without unintended consequences.
+Finally — and this is becoming an important consideration for many more volunteers recently — you should research programs and ask alumni in order to ensure that the program you choose meets your expectations in terms of matching the needs of locals without unintended consequences.